ByronAhn/syllabify-textgrids/README.md

 # syllabify-textgrids
-Using R and Python to syllabify textgrids
+Using R and Python to syllabify Praat textgrids

-## Details
+## Usage

 Load up `syllabify.R` in your favorite R environment to use this tool.